pmean/build-website/text/04/smoking.md

 Achievement](http://www.achievement.org/autodoc/page/pau0int-4?hb=0)
 that large doses of vitamin (particularly Vitamin C) can cure conditions from a simple cold through cardiovascular disease, and advanced cancer.
-It\'s possible that Vitamin C can cure all of these conditions, but it\'s hard to identify a mechanism that would explain all this.
+It's possible that Vitamin C can cure all of these conditions, but it's hard to identify a mechanism that would explain all this.
 It is easy, however, to identify a common source of bias in many of the observational studies: people who take the time and trouble to take vitamin supplements also tend to have other good self-care habits.
 The